Pat Summitt: Early life and family

-Summitt was born Patricia Sue Head on June 14, 1952, in Clarksville, Tennessee, the daughter of Richard and Hazel Albright Head.
+Summitt was born Patricia Sue Head on June 14, 1952, in Clarksville, Tennessee, to Richard and Hazel Albright Head.
 In her early years, she was known as Trish.
 She had four siblings: older brothers Tommy, Charles, and Kenneth, and a younger sister, Linda.
+Summitt grew up on a dairy farm and began playing basketball when she was six years old, on a hoop her father had installed in a barn.

 When Summitt was in high school, her family moved to nearby Henrietta so she could play basketball in Cheatham County, because Clarksville did not have a girls team.
 From there, Summitt went to the University of Tennessee at Martin, where she won All-American honors playing for UT–Martin's first women's basketball coach, Nadine Gearin.
 In 1970, with the passage of Title IX still two years away, there were no athletic scholarships for women.
 Each of Summitt's brothers had received athletic scholarships, but her parents paid her way to college.
 She later co-captained the United States women's national basketball team as a player at the inaugural women's tournament in the 1976 Summer Olympics, winning the silver medal.
 Eight years later in 1984, she coached the U.S. women's team to an Olympic gold medal, becoming the first U.S. Olympian to win a basketball medal and coach a medal-winning team.